Noor-Hussien/Flix/README.md

 <img src="http://g.recordit.co/3JWxQtls7E.gif" width=250><br>

 ### Notes
-I have tought time with the collectionView.
+I had some tought time dealing with the collectionView eventhough they are quite simillar to tableviews.

 ## Flix Part 1